49 small business ideas for teen entrepreneurs

 8. Photography and videography

-Providing photography and videography services can be a profitable way to pursue your passion.
+These days, you and a smartphone can create professional-looking digital photos and videos.
 From shooting senior photos to capturing events, there are plenty of opportunities for skilled photographers and videographers.

 9. Freelance writing

 If you enjoy writing, freelancing might be a viable option.
 Many websites hire writers to help them craft articles, blog posts, and web copy.
-You can advertise your services or find work on sites like Fiverr (which has a minimum age of just 13).
+You can advertise your services or look for potential work on sites like Fiverr, which allows accounts for kids 13-18 with permission from a parent or legal guardian.

 10. Freelance designing